-You've shelled out a fortune for a magical family trip to a theme park but — and I'm sorry to break this to you — theme parks can be overwhelming and exhausting experiences, especially for young children or those with special needs.
+You've shelled out a fortune for a magical family trip to a theme park but — and I'm sorry to break this to you — theme parks can be overwhelming and exhausting experiences, especially for young children or those with sensory-related disabilities.

 There are usually crowds of people trying to navigate through the same small walkways.
 Much of the day is spent waiting in line.
 The rides are often loud or have unexpected effects, such as flashing lights.
 Some rides splash water on people as they pass by.
 There are food carts emitting smells from every corner.

 Add in the heat of summer and many adults and typically developing children quickly hit sensory overload.

 The experience is intensified in children who have special needs.
 My daughter has generalized anxiety disorder, as well as sensory processing issues.
 We took her to Disney World for the first time when she was 9.
 We had spent weeks prior to the trip talking about Disney World.
 We watched videos, looked at photos online and read books.
 We told her what to expect; for example, it would be a lot of walking and we would have to wait in line to go on the rides.

 It was still too much for her.
 We quickly realized within an hour of walking through the gates that we would need to develop some strategies in order for us to have a successful vacation.
 She was completely overwhelmed.

 Here are some things that worked for us over the course of that trip and subsequent trips to other theme parks.

 Talk about things that might bring your child stress, such as the crowds, screaming on the rides, long lines or weather conditions.
 Plan an exit strategy in case the child becomes overwhelmed (such as going to a calm area of the park or heading back to the hotel for a break).